phonopy/phonopy/doc/reference.rst

 general **q** points, the following interpolation scheme is employed in phonopy (:ref:`nac_tag`).

-- \Y Wang , J J Wang , W Y Wang , Z G Mei , S L Shang , L Q Chen and Z K Liu, J. Phys.: Condens.
+- \Y. Wang , J. J. Wang , W. Y. Wang , Z. G. Mei , S. L. Shang , L. Q. Chen and Z K Liu, J. Phys.: Condens.
 Matter.
 22, 202201 (2010)

+The first derivative of this expression, which is for example used for group velocity calclation, is described in the following paper:

+- Atsushi Togo, Laurent Chaput, and Isao Tanaka, Phys.
+Rev. B, 91, 094306-1-31 (2015)

 Other methods and software for calculating force constants
 -----------------------------------------------------------